AdobeDocs/commerce-frontend-core/src/pages/guide/css/critical-path.md

 ---
-group: frontend-developer-guide
-title: CSS critical path
+title: CSS Critical Path | Commerce Frontend Development
-functional_areas:
-  - Frontend
+description:
 ---

+# CSS critical path

 All CSS styles loaded from external files are considered as render-blocking.
 This means that a web page will not be displayed until these files are loaded.
 By using 'CSS critical path', we deliver minified critical CSS inline in `<head>` and defer all non-critical styles that are loaded asynchronously.